jamjpan/Cargo/DA.md

 __int UpdateSchedule(Vehicle \*, Schedule \*, Route \*)__

-param: vehicle pointer, new schedule pointer
+param: vehicle pointer, new schedule pointer, new route pointer (the consistency of schedule and route should be managed by user)

 return:
 + 0 for success
 + 1 for db error
 + 2 for invalid schedule(schedule that is conflict with the traveled route)

-route will be compute when schedule is updated.

 __int UpdateStop(Vehicle \*, int, SimTime)__